DataMigrators/cpd-docs.mettleci.io/source-markdown/test-specification-format.md

 ## Then <a href="then"></a>

-The `then` property array associates unit test data files with your flow's output links.
+The `then` property array associates test data files with your flow's output links.

 For example:
 ```